To Top

 Writer and Contributor

-Cole Rush is a contributor to Gaming Today.
-Cole is a Chicago-based writer in the gambling, media, and entertainment space.
+Cole Rush is an industry writer and contributor at Gaming Today.
+He is a Chicago-based writer in the gambling and media spaces.
 His work has been showcased in various gaming industry magazines and online columns.
+Rush also covers pop culture and books.
+He has more than ten years of experience writing about gambling and entertainment.